Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Background

 In \cite{power-premonoidal}, the authors prove that $Z(\CC_\TT)$, is a symmetric \emph{monoidal} subcategory of $\CC_\TT$.
 In particular, this means that Kleisli composition and the tensor functors $(- \otimes_l X)$ and $(X \otimes_r -)$ preserve central morphisms.
 However, it does not necessarily hold that the subcategory $Z(\CC_\TT)$ is the Kleisli category for a monad over $\CC$.
 Nevertheless, in this situation, the left adjoint of the Kleisli adjunction $\JJ \colon \CC \to \CC_\TT$ always corestricts to $Z(\CC_\TT)$.
 We write $\hat \JJ \colon \CC \to Z(\CC_\TT)$ to indicate this corestriction (which need not be a left adjoint).

-\begin{remark} In \cite{power-premonoidal}, the subcategory $Z(\CC_\TT)$ is called the centre of $\CC_\TT$.
+\begin{rem} In \cite{power-premonoidal}, the subcategory $Z(\CC_\TT)$ is called the centre of $\CC_\TT$.
 However, we refer to it as the \emph{premonoidal centre} of a premonoidal category to avoid confusion with the new notion of the centre of a monad that we introduce next.
-In the sequel, we show that the two notions are very strongly related to each other (Theorem \ref{th:centralisability}). \end{remark}
+In the sequel, we show that the two notions are very strongly related to each other (Theorem \ref{th:centralisability}). \end{rem}